pandegroup/msmbuilder.parallel_assign/README.md

 `AssignIPP.py` options, that you can see with `AssignIPP.py -h`.
 A new option which deserves some explanation is the chunk_size option.

-Previous assignment codes that I wrote processed each trajectory individually.
+Previous assignment codes that were written processed each trajectory individually.
 This is not necessarily the best choice.
 If you have a lot of short trajectories, processing each trajectory individually leads to a lot of overhead that you don't need.
 On the other hand, if you only have a single long trajectory,